 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ eses the(Step: __) (Write your answer here in the form of a spoken statement.
+Author Name:Andreas Schreiber For successful application of these protocols it is important to pay attention to the step order and the differences between theTHF swelling and butanol extrusion method.
+(Step: 4.9 and 5.2.)
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ in the formation of(Write your answer here in the form of a spoken statement.
+Stefan Schiller: This protocol can be the starting point to use ELP vesicles as drug delivery shuttle, as platform for enzymatic reactions such as in vitro translation and transcription or in the formation of synthetic minimal cells.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?